Azure/azure-sdk-tools/tools/codeowners-utils/METADATA.md

 ```

-- If a `ServiceLabel` is not part of a block that ends in a source path/owner line, then it must be part of a two line block consisting only of a ServiceLabel and either a ServiceOwners or /&lt;NotInRepo&gt;/.
+- If a `ServiceLabel` is not part of a block that ends in a source path/owner line, then it must be part of a block consisting only of a ServiceLabel and one or both of the following; AzureSdkOwners, ServiceOwners or /&lt;NotInRepo&gt;/.
 New entries should use ServiceOwners.

 ```text